Self-consistent multidimensional Penrose process driven by magnetic reconnection: Degenerate electrodynamics around a Kerr BH

-\emph{Plasmoids, RAIBs, and PP.~} To define the details of the PP we need a local model for magnetic reconnection that provides a prescription for the velocity field $\tilde{v}_{\rm out}$ of the plasmoids and their energetics.
-Such a model will have to account for the redistribution of the magnetic energy into the kinetic and internal energy of the plasmoid.
-The details of this conversion can be extremely difficult to calculate under realistic conditions and probably require a microscopical description involving PIC simulations~\cite{Ball2016, Meringolo2023}.
-However, to make some analytic progress, we use the so-called Relativistic Adiabatic Incompressible Ball (RAIB) model~\cite{Koide:2008xr}, normally adopted under these conditions (see Refs.~\cite{Asenjo:2017gsv, PhysRevD.103.023014} and related works).
+Moreover, to make some analytic progress, we use the so-called Relativistic Adiabatic Incompressible Ball (RAIB) model~\citep{Koide:2008xr}, normally adopted under these conditions~\citep[see][and related works]{Asenjo:2017gsv, PhysRevD.103.023014}.
 Notwithstanding some of their limitations, RAIBs represent the simplest but non-trivial model of plasmoids, which are treated as localised distributions of energy dressed with an additional pressure term that contributes to their inertia and is reminiscent of their hydrodynamical nature.
-The RAIB energy-at-infinity needed to estimate the extraction of energy from a reconnection-driven PP follows upon integrating the energy-momentum tensor of a perfect fluid and reads~\cite{Koide:2008xr}
+The RAIB energy-at-infinity needed to estimate the extraction of energy from a reconnection-driven PP follows upon integrating the energy-momentum tensor of a perfect fluid and reads~\citep[see][and also the Appendix]{Koide:2008xr}

-with $H$, $U$, and $\Gamma$ the total enthalpy, internal energy and adiabatic index in the plasmoid, respectively.
-Hence, the energy-at-infinity per unit enthalpy, $\varepsilon^\infty := E^\infty/H$, is \begin{widetext}
+with $H$, $U$, and $\Gamma$ the total enthalpy, internal energy and adiabatic index in the plasmoid, respectively. \begin{widetext} Hence, the energy-at-infinity per unit enthalpy, $\varepsilon^\infty := E^\infty/H$, is

 \end{widetext}